 As I’m wondering another thought interrupts me, “I wonder if there are more cool things over this wall.”
 I walk back to the small crater in the dirt left from the stone I kicked over.
 I reach down and start feeling around.
 There are a lot of dirt clods.
 I begin breaking them apart.
 I come to one that won’t break because something solid is in the middle.
 I break apart all the dirt I can and as if things couldn’t get more interesting out emerges what appears to be an arrowhead of some kind.
 Again, I know nothing about ancient artifacts, but once I clean it all up and do a quick internet search, I discover I’m right.
 Below is a picture of the actual arrowhead.
 Kicking over and finding this one stone (as well as finding my first arrowhead) would start me on a remarkable, extraordinary, and very dangerous adventure of fascinating learning and extraordinary discovery.
 Not only would I end up in life-threatening circumstances and places I never imagined, but there would be many more, heaps more, ancient artifacts and relics that I would unearth over that wall.

 I would never learn how the pile of skulls ever got there or who put them there.
 Nothing ever like that shows up or happens again.
 But, if it wasn’t for that pile of skulls that appear out of nowhere, I never would have scaled that wall and kicked over that stone.
-And that one stone ended up altering the course of my life than addiction to stimulants ever did.
+And that one stone ended up altering the course of my life than my dependence to stimulants ever did.

 Although, as you will come to find out, one may not have existed without the other.